laurentiu-racovcen/inverted-index/src/README.md

 ## **Additional functions**

 **Functions used by the Mapper threads:**
-- `extract_words_from_file`: function that extracts all the unique words from a file and puts them in a partial list.
+- `extract_words_from_file`: function that extracts all the unique words from a file and adds them in a partial list.
 - `transform_word`: function that transforms words so that they contain only alphabetic characters.

 **Functions used by the Reducer threads:**